Gollum: The Lord of the Rings

-Moments later, Frodo stood on the edge of the Crack of Doom, but claimed the Ring for himself and put it on.
-Gollum struck, struggled with the invisible Frodo, bit off Frodo's finger, and seized the Ring.
-Gloating over his "prize" and dancing madly, he stepped over the edge and fell into the Crack of Doom, taking the Ring with him with a last cry of "Precious!"
-Thus, the Ring was destroyed and Sauron defeated.
-Sam cursed Gollum after his death, but Frodo urged his friend to forgive him, as without him the quest would have failed.
+Moments later, Frodo stands on the edge of the Crack of Doom, but claims the Ring for himself and put it on.
+Gollum strikes, struggles with the invisible Frodo, bites off Frodo's finger, and seizes the Ring.
+Gloating over his prize and dancing madly, he steps over the edge and falls into the Crack of Doom, taking the Ring with him with a last cry of "Precious!"
+Thus, the Ring is destroyed and Sauron defeated.
+Sam curses Gollum after his death, but Frodo urges his friend to forgive him, as without him the quest would have failed.